neural-data-science/NESC_3505_textbook/to_do_list.md

 ## Visualization
-- definitely need to write a chapter on data visualization.
-Don't get lost in the weeds of the grammar of graphics before you start, Aaron!!!

 - Matplotlib - don't start with 2 ways of doing things (procedural and OO).
 Introduce OO and then have a "bonus" section explaining the differences, once OO is deeply ingrained.
 - **subplots** - explain in more detail, and move description of this from being buried in *intro_spike_trains*.
     - update all other chapters/sections to use OO approach to Matplotlib